 V. Mangroves and Coral Reefs

-This Programme supports research for conservation and managements and coal reefs ecosystems from degradation, aforestation of degraded mangrove areas, maintenance of genetic diversity, especially of the threatened and endemic species and ‘coral reefs’ restoration and artificial regeneration and creation of awareness among the people on importance of mangroves and coral reefs ecosystems.
+This Programme supports research for conservation and management and coral reefs ecosystems from degradation, aforestation of degraded mangrove areas, maintenance of genetic diversity, especially of the threatened and endemic species and ‘coral reefs’ restoration and artificial regeneration and creation of awareness among the people on the importance of mangroves and coral reefs ecosystems.

 Wetland resources having significant biological diversity are of great ecological, economic and aesthetic importance.
 Research support relates to various aspects of conservation and management of wetlands including enhancement of their productivity & utility for supporting floral and faunal diversity and anthropogenic benefits.